Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors: Spatiotemporal Signal Reconstruction Methods

 This method is motivated by~\cite{Wallauer2011,Lin2015, bauer:Thesis}.
 Shifting and scaling single hit signals to the same position and height allows the extraction of a \say{mean pulse}.
 One can then fit the double peak signal to a sum of two mean pulses to reconstruct the two peaks.
 We call this method the \say{mean pulse curve fit} (MPCF).
 The mean pulse can be seen in Figure~\ref{fig:MPF_construction}.
 In Figure~\ref{fig:channels_comparison} it is shown that Channels 1--6 have a very similar mean pulse, only the MCP mean pulse has a different form.
 Thus, we combined channels 1--6.
 Figure~\ref{fig:MPF} shows 10k signals from channels 1--6 (gray) and their mean (red).
 Each signal consists of a fixed number of points, in our case this is 153 time bins.
 In order to be able to shift the mean pulse on a sub-bin level, the mean pulse is interpolated.
 The fit function then consists of a sum of two interpolated mean pulses, each shifted, scaled and stretched.
 There are six fit parameters, $[x_0, x_1, h_0, h_1, s_0, s_1]$, the peak positions $x_i$, the peak heights $h_i$ and the peak stretches $s_i$, $i\in \{0, 1\}$.
 Using the \verb!curve_fit! function in \verb!scipy.optmize!~\cite{2020SciPy-NMeth} the six fit parameters are determined.
 The fit is initialized with random parameters.

 The quality of the fit depends upon the initial conditions and often the outcome is visibly wrong.
 Several improvements are needed.
 First, bounds are added to the fit parameters.
 For the positions $x_i$ the bounds are the x-interval, in this case $[0,153]$.
 Further we restrict the heights $h_i$ to $[0.15 h_\mathrm{max}, 1.25 h_\mathrm{max}]$, where $h_\mathrm{max}$ is the maximal value of the given signal.
-Restricting the heights especially helps with close peak separations, because often a single mean pulse would fit quite well and the height of the second mean pulse would go to zero.
-The stretch is restricted to $s_i = \pm 70\%$.
-Second, after performing the fit with above scipy function, we check the root mean square error and if it is above some maximal value $\mathrm{RMSE}_\mathrm{max}$, the fit is performed again with new random initial parameters.
-The maximal RMSE is 3\% of $s_\mathrm{max}$ and after 13 failed attempts it is multiplied with 1.15 every time a fit failed to be better than the current maximal RMSE.
+Limiting the amplitude, especially in scenarios with closely spaced peaks, is beneficial.
+This is because a single average pulse can often provide a good fit, leading to the second peak's amplitude going to zero.
+With similar reasoning, the stretch is constrained to $s_i = \pm 70\%$.
+Additionally, upon executing the fit using the mentioned scipy function, we assess the root mean square error (RMSE).
+If this RMSE surpasses a predefined threshold, $\mathrm{RMSE}_{\mathrm{max}}$, we reinitiate the fitting process with a new set of randomly chosen initial parameters. $\mathrm{RMSE}_\mathrm{max}$ is initially set at $3\%$ of $h_{\mathrm{max}}$.
+Following 13 unsuccessful attempts, the threshold $\mathrm{RMSE}_{\mathrm{max}} $ is incrementally increased by a factor of $1.15$ each time the fit failed to be better than the current $\mathrm{RMSE}_\mathrm{max}$.